 Despite their underdog similarities, Brady and Edelman are different kinds of champions off the field.
 Brady seems to exist in the rarefied circles of supermodels and mansions with moats, while Edelman comes across as a working-class hero.
 He counts regular guys from Charlestown, Southie, and East Boston among his closest friends in the city, and he has been known to drop in on Harvard sorority parties every now and again.
 Standing on the roof of a duck boat during the Super Bowl parade, braving arctic temperatures in an undershirt and a pair of Ray-Bans, Edelman looked like any number of guys from the city who had finally made it to the top.

 When the photo shoot wraps, Edelman takes the elevator to the street and waits outside the Ritz for his car.
 “Julian!” a woman says after spotting him.
 He extends his hand.
 “I’m so proud of you,” she continues, beaming.
 “The way you play.
 We’re just so proud of you.”
 He thanks the woman graciously.
 It’s the kind of exchange you might imagine having with your mom’s best friend after you’re accepted into college.
 Does that ever get tiresome?
 “No,” he says.
 “I mean, I can hide if I want to.
 I’m a 5’10” white guy in Boston.”
 True, but once he puts on a Patriots jersey, Julian Edelman is impossible to miss.
 Unless, of course, you’re trying to tackle him.

-Styling by Faye Power.
+Photography by: Styling by Faye Power.
 Hair by Pini Swissa and makeup by Tavi de la Rosa.
 Videography by Ian Travis Barnard.
 Photo assistance by Lili Boxer.
 Shot on location at the Ritz- Carlton Residences in Boston Catering by Davio’s